‘Destiny 2’ Changes Coming To Competitive Crucible, Just Ahead Of Trials of Nine Launch

 While the Destiny 2 campaign and overall PvE content has received praise since the game was released to the PS4 and Xbox One last week, players have grumbled about the Crucible.
-Bungie announced changes Thursday for the competitive multiplayer mode that probably aren’t as extensive as some in the community would hope but necessary with Trials of the Nine ready to kick off.
+Bungie announced changes Thursday for the competitive multiplayer mode that probably aren’t as extensive as some in the community would hope, but necessary with Trials of the Nine ready to kick off.

 The changes coming to Destiny 2 are solely focused on matchmaking for the Crucible’s competitive playlist.
 Matchmaking in the competitive playlist is meant to take longer than the casual playlist in order to more closely match teams of players.
 Unfortunately, a bug is causing mismatches that are causing some teams to get stomped by more skilled players.